 Let’s get to the main even though.
 The bird.
 This turkey was seriously good.
 Seriously.
 Juicy, super crispy skin, and given its juicy-ness, made for some supreme leftovers.
 Dreamy right?
 I’ve never had a full turkey as good as this.
 And neither had any of my guests.
 Everyone commented on the flavours and the moistness.
 It’s a winner guys.

 Don’t skimp on the brine; it’s a definite must for any whole bird.
 The juniper berries are shown in the photo above.
 They’re a dried berry from conifers trees.
 They are more commonly known as a the distinct flavour found in gin.

-- 8 pieces of celery, chopped
+- 8 stalks celery roughly chopped

-- 1/4 cup juniper berries (dried)
+- 1/4 cup dried juniper berries optional

 - 1 tbsp whole black peppercorns

-- large bundle of rosemary sprigs
+- 1 bunch fresh rosemary sprigs

-- 12 cups of water
+- 12 cups water

 - 1 cup sugar

-- 1 cup salt
+- 1 cup kosher salt

 - 17-18 lbs turkey

-- 1/4 cup butter, at room temperature
+- 1/4 cup butter at room temperature

-- 6 pieces of celery, chopped
+- 6 stalks celery chopped

-- 1 onion, quartered
+- 1 medium onion quartered

-- 4 large sprigs rosemary
+- 4 sprigs rosemary

-- 2 tbsp juniper berries (dried)
+- 2 tbsp dried juniper berries optional

-- In a medium sauce pan, heat 4 cups of water with sugar and salt to a boil.
+In a medium sauce pan, heat 4 cups of water with sugar and salt to a boil.
 Add celery, garlic, onion, rosemary, and peppercorns.
 Reduce heat to medium and simmer for 3-5 minutes (to allow flavours to meld).
 Remove from heat and allow contents to cool.

-- When ready to cook turkey, remove from brine, rinse with cold water and pat dry.
+When ready to cook turkey, remove from brine, rinse with cold water and pat dry.

-- Preheat oven to 500° F.
+Preheat oven to 500° F.

-- Place turkey on foil ring and rub (aggressively) the butter into the turkey skin with your hands.
+Place turkey on foil ring and rub (aggressively) the butter into the turkey skin with your hands.
 Use rubber gloves if the thought of touching raw meat grosses you out.

-- Loosely fill the cavity with celery, onion, rosemary and juniper berries.
+Loosely fill the cavity with celery, onion, rosemary and juniper berries.
 (You don’t want to stuff the cavity too full as it will prolong cooking time and possibly dry out parts of the bird.
 The goal here is a super juicy turkey that will go the extra mile for those turkey sandwiches we all look forward to).

-- Place turkey in the oven and cook for 30 minutes.
+Place turkey in the oven and cook for 30 minutes.
 Check the skin for crispiness, you want it deep golden brown and crispy all over.
 Cover the breast portion of the turkey with aluminum foil (sprayed with non-stick spray or buttered on the portion touching the turkey) to prevent the breasts from drying out.

-- Reduce oven temperature to 350° F and return turkey to oven for 2-2.5 hours.
+Reduce oven temperature to 350° F and return turkey to oven for 2-2.5 hours.
 Check the turkey every 15 minutes after this mark.
-The turkey needs to reach a temperature of 185° F when a thermometer is placed in the thickest portion of thigh or 165° F when placed in the breast.
+The turkey needs to reach a temperature of 185° F when a meat thermometer is placed in the thickest portion of thigh or 165° F when placed in the breast.
 It's recommended to remove the turkey from the oven when your thermometer reaches 181° F in the thigh or 161° F in the breast.
 The meat will continue to heat up slightly while it rests.

 Allow the turkey to rest!
 A bird of this size will need 20-30 minutes.

 Happy Thanksgiving everyone!